lfu7/covid19challenge/README.md

 # covid19challenge
-To run the app enter the covid_app directory and input flask_run Install any dependencies if an error occurs.
+To run the app enter the covid_app directory and input flask_run <br />
+Install any dependencies if an error occurs. <br />
-If an error occurs run:
+If an error occurs run: <br />
-pip install cs50
+pip install cs50 <br />
-pip install flask_session
+pip install flask_session <br />
-Click the local host to view the app
+Click the local host to view the app <br />